FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-03-15-bungeecord.md

 14. Connect your server to the IP of the proxy.

 ## BungeeCord Commands
-A list of BungeeCord commands can be found [here](https://www.spigotmc.org/wiki/bungeecord-commands/).
+A Full list of BungeeCord commands can be found [here](https://www.spigotmc.org/wiki/bungeecord-commands/).

-### In Game
-Players, including you (of course), can easily teleport to the other servers on your network by using the `/server` command in game.
-They can then use their cursor to click on the server they want to go to.
-You can also do `/server <name>`, like `/server lobby`.

-This command requires the `bungeecord.command.server` permission, which is granted to everyone by default.
+Here are some important examples: